-School counselors assist students in their personal, social, academic and career development.
-They may offer individual counseling, small group counseling, and classroom teaching.
+School counselors help students with personal, social, academic and career development.
+They may provide one-on-one counseling, small group counseling and classroom teaching.

-Pastoral counselors are clergy members with training in clinical pastoral education.
+Pastoral counselors are clergy (church) members.
 They are trained to diagnose and provide counseling.

 Certified Peer Specialist

-These specialists have lived experience with a mental health condition or substance use disorder.
-They are often trained, certified and prepared to assist with recovery by helping set goals and develop strengths.
+These specialists can help with mental health conditions or substance use (abuse).
+They can help with recovery.
 They provide support, mentoring and guidance.